alfizari/PS4-Cheats-Maker/README.md

 # 🎮 PS4-Cheats-Maker

 An easy-to-use app for working with **Save Wizard quick codes** and **custom scripts** for PS4 game saves.
 It accepts decrypted saves, knowing the CUSA is required.
-It will treat different CUSA's for the same game as one
+It will treat different CUSA's for the same game as one.
+My Discord: alfazari911
+If you want to share your scripts, make a pull request.

 ---